Information for LIHEAP Vendors

 Vendor Guidelines provide basic instructions about the policies and procedures each vendor needs to follow as a participant in the LIHEAP program.
 Vendors who are interested in becoming a LIHEAP vendor must agree to participate in both the cash and crisis components of the program.

-- Cash Component: No action is needed to receive funds from the cash component.
+Cash Component: Eligible LIHEAP households receive one cash grant.
 The amount of the cash grant varies and is based on fuel type, household size, and income.
+No action is needed to receive funds from the cash component.

 Electronic Funds Transfer (EFT)